8 Must-Have Learning and Development Tools for Employee & Customer Training

-What they are: There are various subcategories of content management tools, such as systems and software designed for managing sales content, HR content, marketing content, and other types of content.
-These tools can also be used to manage educational and training-related content, whether meant for internal or external use.
+What they are: There are various subcategories of content management tools, such as sales content management systems (sales CMS) and learning content management systems (LCMS).
+These tools can be used to manage educational and training-related content for internal or external use.

 Examples of content management software (CMS) include WordPress, Joomla, Drupal, Wix, Shopify, Squarespace, and CMS Hub.

 - Access to live and self-service customer support

 - Content staging and publishing tools

 - SEO tools built into the platform

 WorkRamp CMS is a unified LMS + CMS for all your revenue enablement and learning content.
 Admins an sales reps have a centralized repository for eLearning and sales assets and collateral.

 What they are: It’s impossible to improve performance unless you can measure and track it—and that’s where assessment tools contribute value to your L&D programs.

 By incorporating assessments into your eLearning courses and training materials, you’ll gain clear, data-driven insights into where learners are progressing, where they’re struggling, and where they’re excelling.

 WorkRamp’s powerful training tracking platform empowers you to build eLearning courses incorporating many assessment features to monitor employees’ progress.
 For example, you can monitor and track how new hires progress during onboarding.